Skip to main content

 Is there anything more wonderful than the opportunity to do a full website redesign?

-But when it comes to the kinds of projects that land on your desk?
-A full redesign is about as good as it gets.
-It’s a rare chance to rethink the user experience from the ground up, push creative boundaries and bring a fresh vision to life, without being boxed in by legacy decisions.
+Okay, sure—maybe a crisp autumn bike ride with friends or attending DesignThinkers.
+But when it comes to projects that land on your desk, a full website redesign is about as good as it gets.
+It’s a rare chance to rethink the user experience from the ground up, push creative boundaries and bring a fresh vision to life.

 Unfortunately, not every project comes with that kind of freedom.

-Not long ago, I worked with a client who was frustrated with their site’s performance.
-The site was only two years old, and they knew a full redesign would be a tough sell internally.
-Still, it was clear the site should be doing more, especially when it came to conversions.
-The client had a limited budget to work with, so I suggested we begin with a UX audit.
+Recently, I worked with a client frustrated with their site’s performance.
+The site was only two years old, and they knew a full redesign was out of reach so I suggested a UX audit.

 What are heuristics?